PopeCorn/friend_classifier/README.md

 17. and 20.3.2024 - Changed some variable names and removed obviously unnecessary features.

 26.7.2024 - Returned to this project to fix my old, ugly code -> refined and created more functions, shortened lines, improved readability, stored results of training and testing to a .txt file.

+1.8.2024 - Last minor edits such as resolving missing imports and editing the README.

 ![screenshot](https://github.com/user-attachments/assets/cb8b7b1c-1da3-481f-9e3e-119330b70247)